 1. Citadel (ME3)

-If you enjoyed this article make sure to also check out our piece about the science behind Mass Effect’s mechs.
+If you enjoyed this article, make sure to check out our piece on the science behind Mass Effect’s mechs.

 You can get some bonus content from Mass Effect Legendary Edition up to July 31st.
 (Expired)

 - Bloodstained Ritual of the Night Steam Game Giveaway - August 25, 2021

 - Mass Effect Legendary Edition DLC Ranked List and Guide (2022) - June 29, 2021